Chris Reis

+Career

 Reis played a central role in a crucial play during Super Bowl XLIV.
 With the Saints trailing the Indianapolis Colts 10–6 at the beginning of the second half, Saints head coach Sean Payton unexpectedly called for an onside kick by rookie punter and kickoff specialist Thomas Morstead.
 The kick bounced off the Colts' Hank Baskett, and a fierce battle for the ball ensued.
 The officials eventually ruled that the Saints had recovered the ball: although Jonathan Casillas was officially credited with the recovery, Casillas and other Saints players said it was actually Reis who did so.
 The play was considered a key turning point in the Saints' eventual 31–17 win.

 Reis suffered a shoulder injury in Week 4 of the 2010 season and was put on IR afterwards.
 Reis was cut from the Saints on September 3, 2011.

-Reis is a Christian, who pastors at Our Saviors Church Youngsville campus in Louisiana.
+Reis is a Christian, who pastors at Our Savior's Church Youngsville campus in Louisiana and has four children.